Davidyz/VectorCode/docs/neovim.md

 # NeoVim Plugin
 > [!NOTE]
 > This plugin depends on the CLI tool.
 Please go through
 > [the CLI documentation](./cli.md) and make sure the VectorCode CLI is working
 > before proceeding.
+>
+> If you are running ChromaDB in Docker, see the [Connecting to a Local ChromaDB Docker Instance](./cli.md#connecting-to-a-local-chromadb-docker-instance) section in the CLI docs for important setup details.

 > [!NOTE]
 > When the neovim plugin doesn't work properly, please try upgrading the CLI